ApprenticeAI/frapy/docs/topics/settings.rst

         "Accept-Language": "en",
     }

-The default headers used for Scrapy HTTP Requests.
+The default headers used for Frapy HTTP Requests.
 They're populated in the :class:`~frapy.downloadermiddlewares.defaultheaders.DefaultHeadersMiddleware`.

 .. caution:: Cookies set via the ``Cookie`` header are not considered by the